 Focusing on breathing is the foundation practice.
 It calms the mind and relaxes the body.
 It is easily understood and practiced even by children.
-It can help an ambitious person practice meditation.
+It can help an ambitious person practice meditation regularly.

 Don’t try to regulate the breathing

 Six basic modes of ‘Focusing on breathing’ are described below.
-Try each mode eyes closed, for one to two minutes except for the ‘staring mode’.
-After some practice, try with open eyes .
+Try each mode with the eyes closed, for one to two minutes except for the ‘staring mode’.
+After some practice, try with open eyes.

 These are described in the second part.
 Try them after experiencing the basic modes for some time.